dirkrheeder/dotnet-async-console/README.md

 # Introduction
-Creates an async console application---
+Creates an async console application

 # To Install
 - dotnet new -i AsyncConsole.Template